News

 Click here to add someone to the Prayer List

-For Marcia Cox, who is having surgery for a bone infection (February 3, 2025)
+For Marcia Cox, continued prayers for treatment of bone infection (March 2, 2025)

 For Don Metzler, hospitalized at St. Luke's (January 30, 2025)